bokusunny/atcoder-archive/README.md

 # atcoder-archive
-You can track stuffs below.
+In this repo you can track:
 - when and how often I solved [AtCoder](https://atcoder.jp/?lang=en) problems
 - which problems I solved
 - what answer I submitted